Membership Inference Attacks for Unseen Classes: Background and Preliminaries

-Unlike the simple marginal baseline attack, the shadow model attack (and quantile regression attack) considers performing MIA with per-example thresholds.
-In particular, the shadow model attack~\citep{shokri2017membership, lira} constructs a reference distribution over model outputs to evaluate membership of a target example.
+Unlike the simple marginal baseline attack, shadow model attacks consider performing MIA with per-example thresholds.
+In particular, each shadow model ~\citep{shokri2017membership, lira} constructs a reference distribution over model outputs to evaluate membership of a target example.
 Formally, the adversary trains $k$ shadow models $g_1, \ldots, g_k$, each solving the same classification task as the target model $f$, with architecture and training procedure identical to that of $f$, and trained using the same algorithm as $f$.
+Most SoTA attacks use such shadow models as a core component of the attack~\citep{lira, choquette2021label, zarifzadeh2023rmia}.

 In our setting, each shadow model is trained on random subsets drawn independently from the public dataset $D'_{pub}$.
-In keeping with the computationally tractable ``offline'' attack in ~\citet{lira}, for each target point, we only use the set of shadow models for which the training point is a \emph{nonmember}.
-(We note that ~\citet{lira} evaluate both the online and offline attacks and show that the difference in the ROC curves is minimal.)
-The collection of shadow models allows the attacker to learn the conditional distribution of the scores:
+In keeping with the computationally tractable ``offline'' attack in ~\citet{lira}, for each target point, we only use the set of shadow models for which the training point is a \emph{nonmember}.~\footnote{~\citet{lira} evaluate both the online and offline attacks and show that the difference in the ROC curves is minimal.} The collection of shadow models allows the attacker to learn the conditional distribution of the scores:

 Given the target model $f$, the attacker decides membership based on the probability of the score $s(x, y, f)$ under $P_\mathrm{out}$.